Last battle of Bismarck: Third phase: The Final Engagement

 By around 09:31 all of Bismarcks four main battery turrets were out of action.
 With the ship no longer able to fight back, First Officer Hans Oels, the senior surviving officer, then issued the order to scuttle the ship – for all damage control measures to cease, for all the watertight doors to be opened, for the engine-room personnel to prepare scuttling charges, and for the crew to abandon ship.
 Oels moved through the ship, repeating these orders to all he met, until around 10:00 when a shell from King George V penetrated the upper citadel belt and exploded in the ship's aft canteen, killing Oels and about a hundred others.
 Gerhard Junack, the senior surviving engineering officer, ordered his men to set the demolition charges with a 9-minute fuse.
 The engine-room intercom system had broken down, so Junack sent a messenger to find Oels and confirm the order to detonate the charges.
 The messenger never returned, so Junack primed the charges and ordered the engineering crew to abandon ship.

 Once all four of Bismarcks main battery turrets were out of action (around 09:31), Rodney closed to around 2700 m with impunity to fire her guns at what is effectively point-blank range into Bismarcks superstructure.
-King George V remained at a greater distance to increase the possibility that her plunging shells would strike Bismarcks decks vertically and penetrate into the ships's interior.
+King George V remained at a greater distance to increase the possibility that her plunging shells would strike Bismarcks decks vertically and penetrate into the ship's interior.
 At 10:05 Rodney launched four torpedoes at Bismarck, claiming one hit.

 By 10:20, the British battleships were running low on fuel.
 Bismarck was settling by the stern due to progressive uncontrolled flooding and had taken on a 20 degree list to port.
 Tovey ordered Dorsetshire to close and torpedo the crippled Bismarck while King George V and Rodney disengaged.
 By the time these torpedo attacks took place, Bismarck was already listing so badly that the deck was partly awash.
 Dorsetshire fired a pair of torpedoes at Bismarcks starboard side, one of which hit.
 Dorsetshire then moved around to her port side and fired another torpedo, which also hit.
 Based on subsequent examination of the wreck, the last torpedo appears to have detonated against Bismarcks port side superstructure, which was by then already underwater.
 Bismarck began capsizing at about 10:35, and by 10:40 had slipped beneath the waves, stern first.
 During the engagement the two British battleships fired some 700 large-caliber shells at Bismarck, and all told, King George V, Rodney, Dorsetshire, and Norfolk collectively fired some 2,800 shells, scoring around 400 hits.